proteneer/timemachine/attic/readme.md

     * computing a relative free energy using a partial atom-mapping (the atom being deleted / inserted is handled using 4D decoupling)
   * `rbfe_single.py` -- script for running relative binding free energy with single topology
   * `estimator_variance.py` measures run-to-run variability as a function of number of MD steps performed per run
-  * `generate_gradients.py` use symbolic differentiation for common functional forms
+  * `generate_gradients.py` use symbolic differentiation for common functional forms to emit CUDA code